cloudfoundry/bosh/bosh_openstack_cpi/USAGE.md

   default OpenStack ssh key name to assign to created virtual machines
 * `default_security_group` (required)
   default OpenStack security group to assign to created virtual machines
+* `ignore_server_availability_zone` (optional)
+  When creating a disk, do not use the availability zone of the server, fall back to Openstacks default.
+Commonly used if Ceph is used for block storage.
+Defaults to false.

 ### Registry options